Volume Two

 Given permission to do so, Ilya clung to Haku as though to rely on the young dragon.

-Meanwhile, their communications with Ilya done with for now, preparations for a counteroffensive were steadily being taken.
+Meanwhile, with their communications with Ilya done for now, preparations for a counteroffensive were steadily being made.

-Their eyes all seemed to shine as though wanting to vent their frustration for everything up till this point.
+Everyone's eyes seemed to shine as though they wanted to vent their frustration over everything up to this point.

 "… Was that alright to do?"